Click here to add a short description

 Of course, we need another one!
-The Tripping Muse is scheduled to launch Fall of 2020.
+The Argyle is scheduled to launch Fall of 2021.
 Poetry, fiction, essays, and interviews for folks, who LOVE good writing without the literary snobbery or rigid aesthetics!

 Despite a case of crippling social anxiety, David participated in his first poetry slam and other public appearances in 2019.
-Not sure what 2020 holds.
+He now avoids them like the plague.

 Click this text to start editing.
 This block is a basic combination of a title and a paragraph.
 Use it to welcome visitors to your website, or explain a product or service without using an image.
 Try keeping the paragraph short and breaking off the text-only areas of your page to keep your website interesting to visitors.

 "Wow!
 So powerful my friend.
 Thank you for sharing your gift."

 - Facebook comment about "Blue Room" (poem published by Former People Journal December 2018).